rakyuv/FDS_methane_plumes/README.md

   step will fail.
 Pre-download SRTM tiles or provide a local GeoTIFF.
 - All intermediate files (`mesh.txt`, `terrain.txt`, ERA5 NetCDF and RAMP files)
   are kept after the run and can be inspected independently.

+## Acknowledgements

+The core logic and algorithms of this repository were designed by the author.
+Generative AI tools (Gemini and Claude) were utilized to assist with Pythonic code optimization, formatting, and documentation.